burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

     class X {
     public:
-      // Brace initialization from C++11 can be used to initilize arrays in initialization list
+      // Brace initialization from C++11 can be used to initialize arrays in the initialization list
       // In C++03/98 such initialization was impossible X()
         // brace/bracket/uniform initialization (form-1).
 [OK].